carlcalderon/bux/README.md

 `bux` is a small terminal program that can digest text based input and execute other CL programs based on a regular expression ruleset.

+## Compiling
+`bus` is built using the `Haxe` compiler and require `hxcpp` to compile.
+The `hxcpp` library can be installed using the `haxelib` program like so:

+	$ haxelib install hxcpp

+To build `bux` you simply execute the following line in the project directory.
+This will create a `bux.cpp` folder with the C++ output and a `bin` folder where you will find the finished `bux` executable binary.

+	$ haxe build.hxml

 ## Usage
 `bux` takes 2 arguments; regular expression (rules) and command like so: